marty1885/Athena/README.md

 `Athena` handles tensor like how a game engine handles shaders and meshes.
 The `Tensor` class does not creare nor operate a tensor itself.
 Instead it calls a `Backend` that does all the job.
 This design allows `Athena` to load backends at runtime and even utilize multiple backened at once.<br>
 Backends in `Athena` can do more than performing tensor operations.
 So called `Algoritms` can be inserted into a backend then quary at runtime to perforem specific tasks if the uderlying library has a way to do it faster then using tensor operations.

-Currently there are 2 backends avliable. `XtensorBackend` using the `xtensor` and `NNPackBackend` using `NNPACK`.
+Currently there are 3 backends avliable. `XtensorBackend` using the `xtensor`, `NNPackBackend` using `NNPACK`, `ArrayFireBackend` using `ArrayFire`.
 XtensorBackend is aimed at providing full fledged tensor operators and useable algorithms.
 And the NNPackBackend provides fast algorithms for other backends if running on sutable machine.

+The ArrayFireBackend is capable of using the CPU the GPU to compute.
+But it have sevier limits.
+Like tensors created from ArrayFireBackend can only have at mose 4 dimentions.
+And the ArrayFireBackend suffers from performance and stablity issue caused by ArrayFire.
+This is under addressing now.
+Use it at your own risk.

-More backends built on faster libraries like `Eigen`, `MIOpen` and `ArrayFire` are planed.
+More backends built on faster libraries like `Eigen` and, `MIOpen` are planed.

 ## Examples